ahwwwee/MyTweet-Web/README.md

-# web myTweet, Node.js #
+#web myTweet, Node.js#

 ### What is this repository for? ###

-* This repository is for a web application mimicking twitter.
+*This repository is for a web application mimicking twitter.
-* there is an admin account and users can sign up and log into their own personal accounts.
+*There is an admin account and users can sign up and log into their own personal accounts.
 * users can tweet, with images.
 * users can also follow other users and view their profile.
 * the admin can delete tweets, and users.
 They can also view stats about the activity on the application.